ishaanrf1/COMSE6998_DP/readme.md

 As the value of epsilon increases, the model becomes less and less differentially private.
 However, as the value of epsilon decreases, so does the model performance.
 The value epsilon = 0.1 balances both of these tradeoffs to a reasonable degree.

+## Description of the repository

+- ipynb file for approach 1 (TensorFlow Privacy -> Can be run directly)
+- ipynb file for approach 2 (Pytorch - > Can be run directly)

 ## References